Psychedelic/terabethia-docs/docs/terabethia-testnet/ testnet-bridge-UI.md

 You can currently swap three main tokens between Ethereum and the IC: ETH, wETH, and USDC, but will be able to do so for any ERC-20 token once we expand Terabethia’s bridging functionality in subsequent releases.

-Head over to [link] and follow the steps below to start bridging your tokens.
+Head over to https://testnet.terabethia.ooo/ and follow the steps below to start bridging your tokens.
 For Goerli testnet ETH, head over to the link below and follow the step-by-step guide.

   * [Get Goerli ETH](https://goerlifaucet.com/)